 - Miriam Webber – Member at large

-- Dr. Sandi Witherspoon – Member at large
+- Dr. Sandra Witherspoon – Member at large

 Dr. Manfred Kuchenmuller – Manfred is one of the consultants to the program who brings a wealth of expertise and wisdom.
 He has been involved with PACE since the program began in 1984.
 Manfred has his Ed.D. in Clinical & Counselling Psychology as well as being a Registered Supervisor of Counsellors and Therapists.

-- PACE clinical consulting team all have master degrees in counselling, education or social work.
+- PACE clinical consulting team all have doctorate degrees in counselling, education, or social work.

 - PACE therapists all have post graduate training.